 Avoid using terminology such as 'bully' or a 'victim'.
 Although these words are often used in the media, they are not very helpful in describing the behaviour being displayed or in finding evidence-informed solutions.

 Talk about bullying with the understanding that children and young people are growing and still learning how to be effective members of the community.

 When you talk about bullying, focus on more appropriate ways to act with others and positive ways to get on with other people.

 Children can modify their behaviour with support from parents and teachers.
 If the labels of 'bully' or 'victim' stick, it can make it harder for them to change.
 Using these words can suggest that bullying and being bullied are due to unchangeable things about the children involved.

 The labels of 'bully' or 'victim' can also cause further harm if a child accepts them as part of their social identity.

 Keep communication open

-Children and young people will ask for advice and help with problems if they think parents and caregivers are interested in them and their concerns.
+Children and young people are more likely to ask for advice and help with problems if they think adults are interested in them and their concerns.

-When parents and carers spend some time each day asking about what happened during the day, and show genuine interest in their feelings and experiences, children will know that they can talk to their parents if they have a problem.
+When parents and carers spend time on a regular basis asking about what happened during the day and show genuine interest in their feelings and experiences, children will know that they can talk to their parents if they have a problem.

-Check in with kids often.
+Check in with children often.
 Listen to them.
-Know their friends, ask about school, and understand their concerns.
-Ask them about issues they tell you about, but don't jump in to solve their problems.
-Ask them what they think they can do about it.
+Know their friends, ask about school and understand their concerns.
+Ask them about issues they tell you about but don't feel like you always have to jump in to solve their problems.
+Instead, you can ask them what they think they can do about it.

 signs of bullying.
 Sensitive and caring conversations about what is happening for your child can make a difference.